CodeMark24/sample-e-voting-platform/README.md

 ## Project Overview

-This is a web-based election system built for Mbarara University of Science and Technology (MUST).
+This is a web-based election system built for a higher educational institution.
 The system allows students to vote in elections and administrators to create and manage elections.
 It includes real-time updates using WebSocket technology.

 ## Features